Elon Musk says Tesla is scouting locations for a Cybertruck factory in the 'central USA' (TSLA)

 · Tesla has proven itself to be an innovative company, but has struggled to produce its...

-AP Elon Musk said college is "not for learning" and that you can basically learn anything you want to for free.
-During a Q&A at the Satellite 2020 conference on Monday, the Tesla and SpaceX CEO said he wants to make sure Tesla recruitment doesn't require a college degree, and that "ideally, you...
+Tesla CEO Elon Musk said the company was looking for locations for a new factory in the central U.S. According to Business Insider, the factory would focus on building its futuristic, all-electric Cybertruck.
+Musk unveiled the Cybetruck November 2019 and received a mix of reactions.
+Some liked the...

 Elon Musk thinks designing rockets is a “piece of cake.”
-But both building a rocket and launching it — which his company does here in Central Florida —... bizjournals Also reported by •USATODAY.com •Reuters
+But both building a rocket and launching it — which his company does here in Central Florida —... bizjournals Also reported by •USATODAY.com •Reuters •Business Insider

 Tweets about this

-Kevin Tenkku RT @CNBC: Elon Musk says he's looking to open a Tesla Cybertruck Gigafactory in 'central USA' https://t.co/YWXcTyISvn 3 minutes ago

-mimif2016 RT @jsolomonReports: Elon Musk, the Tesla and SpaceX entrepreneur, disses university education: 'It's not needed" because college “is not f… 4 minutes ago

-Peter A. Roselle RT @lorakolodny: Elon Musk said Tesla is scouting locations for a new factory to build the company’s coming pickup truck and Model Y compac… 6 minutes ago
+Vertically Aligned RT @WSJ: Elon Musk said on Twitter that the Silicon Valley electric-car maker is scouting locations for a new factory to build the company’… 4 minutes ago

-Will Flyte RT @businessinsider: Elon Musk says college is 'basically for fun' but 'not for learning,' and that a degree isn't 'evidence of exceptional… 8 minutes ago

-特斯拉 TSLA Up Up Up Elon Musk Says Incentives, Costs Will Influence Site of New U.S. Tesla Factory - WSJ https://t.co/fWRDWWZ8Mt 9 minutes ago